git-repo-farm/InstallSelenium/README.md

-Steps on how to install Selenium via ECLIPSE IDE.
+Steps on how to install Selenium jars, and connect with EClipse IDE